Booligoosh/ethan.link/_posts/2020-12-21-reflections-on-2020.md

 Hey everyone!
 I've been a bit less active in the online maker community for the last few months, so I just wanted to share what I've been working on, what I've been thinking about, and some general reflection on 2020.

-You've probably noticed that I'm writing this a blog post, rather than a Twitter thread as I'd normally do.
+You've probably noticed that I'm writing this as a blog post, rather than a Twitter thread as I'd normally do.
 This is because I feel like a blog post is a better format to express myself &mdash; more on that later.

 This post will probably be pretty long, but if you've been wondering what I've been up to lately and what's coming next, go grab a coffee or something and read on!